-• During the supper, (possibly before the actual Passover Lamb was to be eaten) the disciples began toover who was the greatest.
-This topic came after a discussion about who would betray Jesus [Luke 22:22-24] (Pentecost-427).
-Jesus knowing their selfish and ambitious hearts took off His robe and assumed a servant's role by washing the feet of the disciples.
-The washing of feet during the Passover meal was a customary sign ofand showed the need for cleansing.
-The washing was also an affirmation of faith that when Messiah came, He would provide cleansing for His people (Pentecost-427).
-"From the record given to us at the Crucifixion, we know that He wore a seamless robe.
-This would have been an unusuallyrobe.
+- During the supper (possibly before the actual Passover Lamb was to be eaten) the disciples began to guarrel over who was the greatest.
+This topic came after a discussion about who would betray Jesus [Luke 22:22-24] (Pentecost-427). - Jesus knowing their selfish and ambitious hearts took off His robe and assumed a servant's role by washing the feet of the disciples.
+The washing of feet during the Passover meal was a customary sign of confession and showed the need for cleansing.
+The washing was also an affirmation of faith that when Messiah came, He would provide cleansing for His people (Pentecost-427). - "From the record given to us at the Crucifixion, we know that He wore a seamless robe.
+This would have been an unusually costly robe.
 Normally robes were made of strips of cloth that had been woven on narrow looms; these strips were sewn together to make a garment of sufficient size to be wrapped around an adult.
-But the robe that Christ wore had been especially prepared at great costNo doubt this robe was a love gift from a grateful donor."
-(Pentecost-428).
-"How fitting that Christ should have laid aside the robe of honor and put Himself in a Servant's place!
-Well does Paul speak of Him, 'who, being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a, being made in human likeness.
+But the robe that Christ wore had been especially prepared at great cost. ...No doubt this robe was a love gift from a grateful donor."
+(Pentecost-428). - "...How fitting that Christ should have laid aside the robe of honor and put Himself in a Servant's place!
+Well does Paul speak of Him, 'who, being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness.
 And being found in appearance as man, he humbled himself and became obedient to death-even death on a cross!'
-[Philippians 2:6-8]" (Pentecost-428).
-Jesus states in vs. 14-15 that we should be servants to each other.
+[Philippians 2:6-8]" (Pentecost-428). - Jesus states in vs. 14-15 that we should be servants to each other.
 (This will be brought out later).

-Vs. 21 -30-Jesus Declares His betrayal • Jesus stated that one of them would betray Him.
+Vs. 21-30-Jesus Declares His betrayal

+Jesus stated that one of them would betray Him.
 Vs 26 can be confusing without understanding what Jesus was doing.
 Dipping the bread in the sauce and giving it to each member of the table would have been a customary act at the Passover Feast.
 This act was very symbolic.
 Pieces of lamb and bitter herbs would be placed on unleavened bread, rolled up, dipped into a bitter sauce and given to each guest.
-The first to receive this bread would go to the guest of was placed on the right (Pentecost-430-431).
+The first to receive this bread would go to the guest of highest honor.
+Judas was placed to the left of Jesus while John was placed on the right (Pentecost-430-431).